 BUFFETT EARLY CHILDHOOD INSTITUTE

 The Buffett Early Childhood Institute is dedicated to promoting the development and learning of children from birth to age 8, focused especially on those who are vulnerable because of poverty, abuse, or developmental, learning, or behavioral challenges.
-Two signature programs illuminate the goals of the Institute: the Achievement Gap Challenge works to help narrow the gap between economically advantaged and disadvantaged children in Nebraska.
-The Workforce Development Program focuses on increasing the quality and quantity of early childhood educators.
+Two signature programs illuminate the goals of the Institute: Closing the Opportunity Gap focuses on ensuring that all children have opportunities to develop, learn, and achieve their potential.
+Elevating the Early Childhood Workforce seeks to ensure the presence of a skilled workforce in all early care and education settings.

 In 2013, Dr. Samuel J. Meisels became the founding executive director BECI.
 Dr. Meisels is one of the nation’s leading authorities on the assessment of young children and early childhood development.
 He was formerly president of Erikson Institute in Chicago, the country’s premiere graduate school in child development.
 Dr. Meisels has named a national advisory board of prominent leaders in the field, both from higher education and the private sector.